david08111/ma_code/README.md

 `conda env create -f /PATH_TO_REPOSITORY/environment.yml`

 ### Training
-Before training the network all the hyperparameters have to be set in the config.
+Before training the network all the hyperparameters have to be set in the general config file and all its predecessors.
 To start the training use `train_net -c CONFIG_PATH`

 #### Config parameter
 To be added